Anthony Fisher: Archbishop of Sydney

-In December 2015, Fisher was diagnosed with Guillain–Barré syndrome following a gastrointestinal infection which was complicated by an immune-related pathology.
+In December 2015, Fisher was diagnosed with Guillain–Barré syndrome following a gastrointestinal infection.
 He received intensive care treatment, physiotherapy and rehabilitation at St Vincent's Hospital, Sydney, before moving to Mount Wilga Rehabilitation Centre.
 The Archdiocese of Sydney announced that Fisher would return to regular, active duties from 5 May 2016 and he celebrated his first public Mass on 29 May 2016.

 Pope Francis named Fisher as a member of the Congregation for the Oriental Churches on 6 August 2019.
 The appointment involves specific dialogue with the Eastern churches in Australia and across the world.
+Pope Leo XIV named Fisher a member of the Dicastery for Christian Unity in 2025.
+This involves dialogue within the Orthodox, Anglican and Protestant churches, as well as the Jews.

-Fisher is the Grand Prior of the New South Wales Australia Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.
+Fisher is the Grand Prior of the New South Wales Australia Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem and Chief Chaplain of the Order of Malta in Australia and Conventunal Chaplain Grand Cross ad honorem.

+As Archbishop, Fisher has issued pastoral letters to priests and faithful on hope and peace in a time of insecurity (Let Your Light Shine, Easter 2015), on religious life (For all the Saints, November 2015), on the child sexual abuse crisis (Sackcloth and Ashes, Lent 2017; Stir up our hearts, Advent 2017), on youth and faith (My Dear Young Friends, 2018), on the COVID-19 pandemic (2021 and 2021), on Mass attendance (Come Home to Mass, December 2020), on synodality (Walking Together in Communion, Participation and Mission, October 2023), on the Eucharistic Congress (Wonderful News!, 2024) and on the Synod of Sydney (Toward a more Prayerful, Christlike and Missionary Church, February 2025).